prestontasoff/ESPM_112L_24/Week_12/Week_12_Walkthrough.md

         e. the output of bowtie2 (aka “standard output” or stdout and the standard error or stderr) must be redirected to a file.
 This is done with a special redirect ‘2>’.
 More on this here http://mywiki.wooledge.org/BashFAQ/055
         f.
 Redirect this output to the final SAM file

-I'll give an example of this in the lecture video, but I really want you to try this out so I'm not going to give you a pre-formatted command.
-If you don't get it right first try, don't worry- look at all your command line arguments and see if you can find out what's going wrong, otherwise just ask me!

-## Processing your SAM file
+After that, we want to make sure that we don't leave a .sam file lying around (because it's enormous), so we use a program called `sambam` (really just a wrapper for a couple other commands) to do a couple other processing steps.

+Here's an example command- remember to `cd` to your `~/lab12/bt2` directory (or whatever you called it) and ensure that your bowtie2 index has been built before doing this:

+`bowtie2 -x [YOUR INDEX NAME] -1 /class_data/S3_002_000X1/raw.d/S3_002_000X1.R1.fastq.gz -2 /class_data/S3_002_000X1/raw.d/S3_002_000X1.R2.fastq.gz -p 6 2> mapped.log | sambam > [YOUR GENOME BIN NAME].sorted.bam`

 I'll be blunt: SAM files are a pain in the butt.
 They're absolutely enormous- they're records of how well each read matches to each position in your index (in this case, your genome bin).

 They're so big that, as standard practice, we eliminate them basically immediately and turn them into binarized versions (BAM files).

-We do this with a script called 'sambam'- here's an example command:

-`sambam [YOUR SAM FILE].sam`
+In this case, we don't even write the SAM file to disk at all.

 # Calling variants with Freebayes